dnsimple/dnsimple-support/content/articles/external-dns-providers.markdown

 ---
-title: External Zones
+title: External DNS Providers
 excerpt: Link an external DNS provider to your DNSimple account to manage zones at other authoritative DNS providers, all within DNSimple.
 categories:
 - DNS
 ---

-# External Zones
+# External DNS Providers

  DNSimple supports the ability to view and manage zones that are deployed in other DNS providers external to DNSimple.
-In DNSimple, we refer to such zones as ["External Zones"](/articles/managing-external-zones).
+In DNSimple, we refer to such providers as "external DNS providers", and zones as ["external zones"](/articles/managing-external-zones).

 ## Supported Features